-The weather in Spain makes it one of the most stable in Europe
+In general, the weather in Spain is pretty good with one of the most enviable climates in Europe.

 Temperatures in Spain

-Ask most visitors to Spain the main reasons for coming and most will say the Sunny warm weather, and most parts of this country, specially in the south, has it in abundance.
+Ask most visitors top reasons for visiting Spain and most will vote for the sunny weather, and Spain has that in abundance.

-Of course most people visit Spain during the summer months ( May to September ) which has an enviable climate mostly warm dry and sunny.
+Most holidaymakers will visit Spain during the summer months ( May to September ) because of the enviable climate of mostly warm dry and sunny conditions.

-Although the country has one of the most enviable and most stable climates in the world you may be surprised by some of the temperature extremes recorded on the mainland and the islands.
+Although Spain has one of the best climates in the world you may be surprised by some of the temperature extremes recorded on the mainland and the islands.

 The Climate in Spain

-Spain lies in the temperate zone and its climate is determined by its unusual world position , and by its continental land mass and high mountainous terrain, producing one of the most diverse and varied climates in Europe.
+Spain lies in the temperate zone and its climate is determined by its unusual world position.
+The continental landmass and high mountainous terrain produce one of the most diverse climates in Europe.

-The Cantabrian mountains mark the first well-defined climatological division to Spains climate.
+The Cantabrian mountains in the central northern region mark the first well-defined division to Spain's climate.

-To the north of this range lies what we may refer to as rainy Spain, this are includes the Basque Country, Cantabria, Asturias and Galicia., with a maritime climate par excellence, with only slight variations in temperature, mild winters and cool summers, an almost constantly cloudy sky and frequent rainfall, although less so during the summer.
+To the north of this range lies rainy Spain, this includes the Basque Country, Cantabria, Asturias and Galicia.
+This region has a maritime climate with only slight variations in temperature.

-This climate, which is typical of western Europe, favours a northern European type of vegetation.
-In terms of surface area, rainy Spain accounts for about a third of the country, while the other two thirds make up dry Spain.
+In terms of surface area, rainy Spain accounts for about a third of the country, while the other two-thirds make up dry the dryer warmer part of Spain.

 The Rain in Spain

-Large areas of Spain receive and average of 600mm of rainfall a year, however a large Part of the country has an altitude of 660 meters which is a constraint to agriculture and age old problem as many a farmer wished there land would lie below this height as they would invariably receive more rainfall each year.
+Large areas of Spain have an average rainfall of around 600mm a year, however, a large part of the country has an altitude of 660 meters which is a constraint to agriculture.

 The Winds in Spain